 For years, motor boats were illegal in Bristol Bay for convoluted commercial reasons (a story in itself), and consequently, the era of picturesque sailboats lasted far longer than practical.
 But sailboats were hazardous, inefficient and increasingly outdated after World War II.
 Thus, in 1951, Congress passed a law allowing motorized fishing vessels in the Bay.
 Motors quickly replaced sails, and those sleek silent days soon slipped into the past.

 But still, they are remembered as one more chapter in Bristol Bay’s evolution.
-To commemorate the 70th anniversary of the end of that sailboat era in commercial fisheries, a fully restored Bristol Bay double-ender, with a crew of five, sailed 300 blustery miles from Homer to Naknek (including an overland portage), leaving on July 5, 2022.
+To commemorate the 70th anniversary of the end of the sailboat era in commercial fisheries, a fully restored Bristol Bay double-ender, with a crew of five, sailed 300 blustery miles from Homer to Naknek (including an overland portage), leaving on July 5, 2022.
 That historic journey coincided with the most massive salmon run in Bristol Bay’s recorded history.

 Because of excellent science-based salmon management by the Alaska Department of Fish and Game, strong support by fishers and residents, and perhaps also because of ocean warming trends, numbers for the total catch and escapement (the number of fish completing their life cycle) in Bristol Bay in 2022 are the highest ever: an estimated seventy-five million fish.